 A: The vast majority of patients with hemorrhoidal disease are excellent candidates for the procedure.
-The CRH O’Regan Disposable Hemorrhoid Banding System is suitable for virtually ALL patients with Grades I – III disease, and many to most of the Grade IV patients.
-If you can reduce a Grade IV patient, then you will convert them to a Grade II or III, and they will be wonderful candidates for the procedure.
+The CRH O’Regan Disposable Hemorrhoid Banding System is suitable for virtually ALL patients with Grades I – III disease, and if you can reduce a patient with Grade IV disease, many of these patients can be treated as well!

-Q: Can you REALLY band patients with Grade III or IV disease?
+Q: Can you REALLY band patients with Grade III disease?

 A: Yes you REALLY can!
-Other technologies state that Grade III patients should be taken to the operating room…and we have a wonderful track record treating these patients with our technology.
+Grade III patients may require more than 3 treatments, and the success rates treating patients with Grade III disease is not quite as high as for Grade II patients, but we have a wonderful track record treating these patients with our technology.

 Q: How about patients with only mild to moderate disease?